Melbourne's public transport card ticketing system has now changed over to the Myki Integrated Ticketing system.

 For single trips within the city center customers used to be able to purchase a City Saver card that could be used for train, tram or bus travel between two stations within the City Saver area.

-For a full list of Zones 1 and 2 now for the Myki Card visit Zones-Public Transport
+For a full list of Zones 1 and 2 that relate to Melbourne's Myki Card, visit Zones-Public Transport

 All staffed train stations can provide you with a Metlink's Fares and Travel Guides brochure.